aneeqr/DevOpsCICD_final/README.md

 ![image](https://user-images.githubusercontent.com/32796589/112736968-b31a5300-8f4e-11eb-83f3-01583c770af9.png)

 3. If you expand “app”, you will see a python script to perform prediction, as well as the model exported from custom vision.
 If you notice, there are several Dockerfile over here.
-Tell IoT Edge to use “Dockerfile” (The one without other extension) during compilation by modifying **“module.json”**
+Tell IoT Edge to use “Dockerfile” (The one without other extension) during compilation by modifying **“module.json”**.
+4. Make sure you replace the container registry details in the module.json file.

  ```{r}
 {